stylemistake/runner/README.md

 }
 ```

-If the failing task was a part of a sequence, the whole sequence fails.
+If a failed task was a part of a sequence, the whole sequence fails.
+Same

-By default, parallel tasks are not terminated if any of the tasks in the batch
-fail.
-Runner lets them finish running, and then returns a non-zero code.
-If you
-want the whole batch to terminate when a task fails, call
-`runner_break_parallel` before running any tasks.
+applies to the tasks running in parallel.

+The difference in `runner_parallel` is if an error occurs in one of the tasks,
+other tasks continue to run.
+After all tasks finish, it returns `0` if
+none have failed, `41` if some have failed and `42` if all have failed.

 ### 3.4.
 Flags

 All flags you pass to the script are passed to your tasks.
-Flags are arguments
-beginning with a dash.

 ```bash
 $ bash tasks.sh foo --production